qlero/faceforensics_reproduction/README.md

 python convert_videos2images.py --compression <insert_compression_model>
 ```

+3. Retrieves 80,000 images from those extracts and set them into a separate subfolder located in the folder ``input_videos``.
+This subfolder will be used as part of a PyTorch data loader.

+``sh
+python create_data_folder.py --compression <insert_compression_model>
+``

 **Note**: This part takes a really long time depending as it is iterative video by video (c.
 9,000 in total)

 ### Running a neural network